Modi1987/scorpion/README.md

 ## Setup as a service (automatic on boot)

-To bring-up the robot automatically each time you boot the robot, run the following script on the Raspberry Pi
+To bring-up the robot automatically each time you boot the robot (without having to launch the brinup manually), run the following script on the Raspberry Pi

 ```
 cd ~/my_ws/src/scorpion/scripts

 ./setup_service_penta_bringup_on_boot.sh
 ```